ProfessionalLinuxUsersGroup/course-books/docs/lac/u8lab.md

 This will run until you break it with `CTRL + C`.
 This will loop over the date, `free -m`, `uptime`, and `sleep 2` commands until the condition evaluates to false, which it will never do.

-Let’s run something where we actually have a counter and see what that output is
+Let's run something where we actually have a counter and see what that output is
 ```bash linenums="1"
 counter=0
 while [[ $counter -lt 100 ]]; do echo "counter is at $counter"; (( counter++ )); done
 ```
 What numbers were counted through?

 If you immediately run this again, what happens?
-Why didn’t anything happen?
+Why didn't anything happen?
 ```bash linenums="1"
 #Reset counter to 0
 counter=0